velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 I touch her gently on the shoulder.
 "I'm sorry," I murmur.

 Her eyes are tearing up again.
-With a violent motion, she folds the sheaf roughly in half and thrusts it at me.
+With violent motions, she folds up the sheaf and thrusts it at me.
 "Take this," she mumbles.
 "I can't… I need to focus right now."

 I stow the papers safely in an inner pocket of my robe, and watch idly as Lishuen hooks the rest of her galvanic equipment into the feed relay.
 One by one, the machinery comes to life, little lamps lighting up around the edges.
 It's hard to guess at what most of it is for — Green tech has long been a subject of fables